jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/Sections/Part3.md

 ### Step 1: Add Relevant Data to Map Viewer

-To get started, begin by adding State Boundaries to the Map Viewer Classic.
+To get started, begin by adding State Boundaries to the Map Viewer.

 ### Step 2: Apply Filter to Input Feature Class

 When using filters to create a new feature class with extract data you will need to apply a filter to your input feature class with criteria to select all of the features you want to appear in the output feature class after running the extract data tool.

 In this case, you'll apply a filter to select the state of Indiana from the State Boundaries feature class.
-You can access filters via the content tab in Map Viewer Classic.
+You can access filters via the content tab in Map Viewer.

 Configure a filter that will select Indiana from the State Boundaries feature class.
 Then, apply the filter.